Best Christmas Books for Adults (2026) - Festive Fiction & Nonfiction

 17. Winter Street

-During Christmas, the elderly male protagonist discovered that his wife had been affair with him for many years, and was so angry that he canceled the Christmas party and sold the co-run hotel.
+During Christmas, the elderly male protagonist discovered that his wife had been having an affair with him for many years, and he was so angry that he canceled the Christmas party and sold the co-run hotel.

 The ex-wife has become a well-known TV anchor.
 Feeling that their family is in a difficult situation, the special plane rushes back to accompany the children, and the old relationship with the male lead is rekindled.